hayd/deno-udd/README.md

 ## Usage

-For example, suppos to update url imports inside `deps.ts` run:
+For example, to update url imports inside `deps.ts` run:

 ```sh
 udd deps.ts
 ```

-To ensure that `deno test` doesn't error before updating each dependency:
+To ensure that `deno test` is successful when updating each dependency:

 ```sh
 udd deps.ts --test="deno test"